Dell-Networking/ansible-role-dellos-xstp/README.md

 ====================================

 This role facilitates the configuration of xSTP attributes.
 It supports multiple version of Spanning Tree Protocol (STP): Rapid Spanning Tree (RSTP), Multiple Spanning Tree (MST), and Per-VLAN Spanning Tree (PVST).
 It supports the configuration of bridge priority, enabling and disabling spanning tree, creating and deleting instances, and mapping virtual LAN (VLAN) to instances.
-This role is abstracted for OS9, OS6 and OS10 devices.
+This role is abstracted for dellos9, dellos6 and dellos10.

 Installation